junderw/pwned-pw/README.md

 npm install pwned-pw
 ```

+## Browser Use

+* `lib/pwned-pw.js` can be loaded directly into the browser.
+Minified it is less than 1kb.
+* However, it uses `TextEncoder` so Edge browser is not supported.
+If you add the TextEncoder polyfill it works.

 ## How can I trust the API server?
 (Hint: you don't need to)

 Take two examples: